 There is perhaps no better place to learn about index investing than at Canadian Couch Potato, one of the most popular Canadian investing blogs and managed by well-respected portfolio manager Dan Bartolotti.

-You will also need an investing platform to buy and trade stocks – for Canadians, the best option is to open a self-directed Questrade account.
+You will also need to open a discount brokerage account to buy and trade stocks.
+For Canadians, my favourite option is to open a self-directed Questrade account.

-I have been personally using Questrade since August 2017 when I first started investing and I have never looked back.
+I have been personally using Questrade since 2017 when I first started investing and have never looked back.
 My strategy is as simple as dollar-cost averaging into an all-in-one asset allocation ETF.

 Questrade offers one of the lowest commissions of all discount brokerages in Canada.
 If you’re just getting started investing and don’t want commissions to cut into your returns, I strongly recommend them.